WuHuaNLP/Homepage/index.md

 ### Publications

-please refer to <a href="https://scholar.google.com/citations?user=-eSdByEAAAAJ&hl=en" target="_self">Google Scholar</a> for a full list of publications.
+Please refer to <a href="https://scholar.google.com/citations?user=-eSdByEAAAAJ&hl=en" target="_self">Google Scholar</a> for a full list of publications.